crowhound/crowhound/README.md

 [Shatter Fantasy Sprite Tools](https://github.com/crowhound/SF-Sprite-Tools)

-### Recent Self-Learning
+### Other Recent Self-Learning
-Combine the things I already knew about DocFX and GitHub Actions to auto generate C# and .net documentation for projects and tools API for users to read through.
+Last self learning projects were aimed at combing the things I already knew about DocFX and GitHub Actions to auto generate C# and .net documentation for projects and tools API for users to read through.
 DocFX is used to generate YAML, markdown, and HTML files from a set of C# and .net files.
 GitHub Actions is used to auomatically publish the documentation to a website for people to visit and learn from.